Basic Graph Algorithms

 - parallel edges: multiple edges with the same endpoints

-- 注意 endpoint 表示的是端点,可以是起点也可以是终点,并不一定是终点 (ending point)
+- 注意 endpoint 表示的是 端点,并不一定是终点 (ending point),也可以是起点

-- Non-simple graphs are sometimes called multigraphs.
+Non-simple graphs are sometimes called multigraphs.

-- Despite the formal definitional gap, most algorithms for simple graphs extend to non-simple graphs with little or no modification.
+Despite the formal definitional gap, most algorithms for simple graphs extend to non-simple graphs with little or no modification.

 The definition of a graph as a pair of sets,

-We also use
+We may (informally) use

-Neighbor and Degree:
+1.2 Neighbor and DegreePermalink

-- For an undirected graph:
+- For a undirected graph:

 - If there is an edge